-Anthony Albanese: The challenger vying to be Australia's PM
+Australia election: Anthony Albanese leads Labor to Australian election victory

 He has also backed Australia's controversial policy to turn back any asylum seekers arriving by boat - something he once publicly opposed.

-His conservative detractors have sought to capitalise on the shift, giving him the moniker "Each-way Albo".

-Mr Albanese has also undergone a physical transformation in recent years, losing weight and debuting a new wardrobe, crediting a car crash in 2021 as a wakeup call.
+Mr Albanese has underwent a physical transformation in recent years, losing weight and debuting a new wardrobe, crediting a car crash in 2021 as a wakeup call.

+He stayed true to his Labor roots, however, in promising big spending on the country's troubled aged care sector, cheaper childcare, and reinvigorating the manufacturing industry.

+Labor has pledged to hold a referendum on enshrining in the constitution an Indigenous Voice to Parliament - an advisory body that would give Aboriginal and Torres Strait Islander people a role in shaping policies that affect them.